UskeS/ExtendScriptModules/README.md

 see [LICENSE](LICENSE).

 ## about common modules
-Modules in common folder are testd in InDesign and Illustrator.
+Modules in common folder are tested in InDesign and Illustrator.
-If you use these in other apps, test it carefully.
+If you use any common module in other apps, test it carefully.